-This is the first book ever to be written on Joanna Hogg’s films and her process.
-The book includes a primer on Hogg, a look at our favourite scenes across her films, an essay contextualizing The Souvenir within her oeuvre, and an essay on narrative POV techniques in the film.
+This is the first book ever published on Joanna Hogg’s films and her process.
+It includes a primer on Hogg, a look at her favourite scenes across her films, and essays on The Souvenir as a standalone and in the context of her broader work.

-To give you the trademark Seventh Row 360-degree view of Hogg’s filmmaking process on The Souvenir, we’ve interviewed Hogg’s collaborators, several of whom have been working with her since her first film, Unrelated.
+The book offers the trademark Seventh Row 360-degree view of Hogg’s filmmaking process on The Souvenir.
+This is through interviews with Hogg herself and her collaborators, several of whom have been working with her since Unrelated.

 - Nick Roddick, “Joanna Hogg is the Darling of Film Critics,” Evening Standard, September 22, 2008, https://www.standard.co.uk/showbiz/starinterviews/joanna-hogg-is-darling-of-film-critics-6854760.html.